olliechick/auctions-backend-deprecated/och26_assumptions.md

 I assume that any JSON sent in the body will be valid JSON.
 That is, in the form `{"key": "value"}`, not something like `7`, `random text`, `{"""""":::"##$"}`, or `{"key": "value" "key": "value"}`.

+I also assume that timestamps sent and received in JSONs are in seconds since the Unix epoch (00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970).

 # Response codes

 I assume that the following response codes mentioned in the spec have no reason to be returned.